luketudge/introduction-to-programming/content/extras/glossary.md

 A 'package manager' is a program that downloads, installs, and updates packages.
 For example, one of the functions of [Anaconda](https://www.anaconda.com/distribution) is to act as a package manager for Python and other data science software.

+## parse

+The process of interpreting structured text (for example [HTML](#html), [JSON](#json), or a Python file itself) and dividing it up into meaningful functional units is known as 'parsing' the text.
+This is the same sense in which linguists use the term when they talk about 'parsing' natural human language.

 ## path

 The location of a file within the directory system of a computer is known as that file's 'path'.
 This is the same sense of 'path' as in the English phrase 'a path through the woods'; a file's path describes a series of turnings to take in the file system in order to get to that file.